-13 This pair of results also aligns nicely with yet another pattern: The Müller-Lyer illusion is stronger in children than it is in adults.
-Clues of this were already evident in Segall et al.'s original study (and in their key figure reprinted by Henrich et al., 2010), but it has also been observed more systematically (Wincza et al., 2024).
-This is seemingly opposite the pattern one would expect according to the Cultural Byproduct Hypothesis, which holds that one is not born susceptible to the illusion but rather acquires this susceptibility over the course of development.
+15 This pair of results also aligns nicely with yet another pattern: The Müller-Lyer illusion is stronger in children than it is in adults.
+Clues of this were already evident in Segall et al.'s original study, but it has also been observed more systematically (Wincza et al., 2024).
+This is seemingly opposite the pattern one would expect according to the cultural byproduct hypothesis, which holds that one is not born susceptible to the illusion but rather acquires this susceptibility over the course of development.
 Such an account would seem to predict a weaker effect in children that grows as one ages, akin to effects of reading or artificial lighting on certain aspects of visual development.